 Data, Measures, and Methods

 Using data for 15-year-old students from the 2012 administration of the Program for International Student Assessment (PISA), this Statistics in Brief examines cross-national differences in students’ possession of personal banking products and their financial literacy.
-It does so by examining the percentages of students who have both of two personal banking products (a bank account and a prepaid debit card); those who have a bank account only; and those who have neither, and then calculating the average financial literacy scores for students in each of these three categories.
+It does so by examining the percentages of students who report they have both of two personal banking products (a bank account and a prepaid debit card); those who have a bank account only; and those who have neither, and then calculating the average financial literacy scores for students in each of these three categories.
 PISA defines financial literacy as the…

 …knowledge and understanding of financial concepts and risks, and the skills, motivation, and confidence to apply such knowledge and understanding in order to make effective decisions across a range of financial contexts, to improve the financial well-being of individuals and society, and to enable participation in economic life.
 (OECD 2014a, p.
 33)

-To extend the analyses, students are further disaggregated by their parents’ highest level of education, with comparisons between students whose parents have a bachelor’s degree or higher and those whose parents have less than a bachelor’s degree.
+To extend the analyses, students are further disaggregated by their parents’ highest level of education (as reported by their students), with comparisons between students whose parents have a bachelor’s degree or higher and those whose parents have less than a bachelor’s degree.
 Parents’ highest level of education is a proxy variable for students’ socio-economic status.
 The results thus indicate the extent to which the possession of personal banking products and average financial literacy differ by this aspect of students’ backgrounds.

 Eighteen education systems, including 13 member countries of the Organization for Economic Cooperation and Development (OECD) and 5 non-member countries, participated in the PISA 2012 financial literacy assessment and are included in the analyses.

-All of the analyses in this Statistics in Brief were carried out using the PISA International Data Explorer (IDE), which is a free online tool for producing tables and doing statistical analyses with the PISA data.
+All of the analyses in this Statistics in Brief were carried out using the NCES’ PISA International Data Explorer (IDE), which is a free online tool for producing tables and doing statistical analyses with the PISA data.
 The score-point differences presented in the text were computed from unrounded numbers, and these may differ from computations made using the rounded whole numbers that appear in the tables.
 Percentage point differences were computed from rounded numbers.

 Estimates were produced from cross-tabulations of the data, and t tests were performed in the IDE to test for differences between estimates.
 All of the estimates and comparisons that are discussed in this brief are statistically significant at the p < .05 level to ensure that they are larger than what might be expected due to sampling variation.
 No adjustments were made for multiple comparisons.
 Readers are cautioned not to make causal inferences about the data presented here.
 For more information, see the Technical Notes at the end of the report.